Upgrading to the latest version of DAP

 Here's how to upgrade to the new version:

-3. Download the zip file (from your member home page) and unzip to desktop.
-You should now see a folder by the name "dap" on your desktop.
+Download the zip file dap_vXX.zip (where XX stands for whatever version you are upgrading to) from the member’s area and unzip to desktop.
+You should now see a folder by the name “dap” on your desktop.

-A) It should show you a mostly-white-background page that asks you to click on a link to upgrade your installation to the newest version you just uploaded.
-If it does, then just click on the link to upgrade, and it should say "Successfully installed…".
+13. You will now see a mostly-white-background page that shows you your current version of DAP and the version being upgraded to.
+And you will see a link that you need to click on, in order to upgrade your installation to the newest version you just uploaded.
+Just click on that link, and it should say “Successfully installed…”.

 http://yoursite.com/dap/admin/updates/update.php